42 Gift Ideas For Kids to Make

 For this abstract sculpture project, younger kids may need a little help to start because a wire coat hanger needs to be bent into a shape and then attached to a wood block.
-Find the instructions for making this abstract art at SNIBBLES AND BITS.
+Find the instructions for making this abstract art, with an aboriginal bent, at Splatters and Smudges.

 4. Hand Painted Tote